lucid-kv/lucid/README.md

 ## Introduction

-Lucid is currently in an embryonic state but we wish to achieve a fast, secure and distributed key-value store accessible through a HTTP API, we also want to propose persistence, encryption, websocket streaming, replication and a lots of features.
+Lucid is currently in an embryonic state but we wish to achieve a fast, secure and distributed key-value store accessible through an HTTP API, we also want to propose persistence, encryption, WebSocket streaming, replication and a lot of features.

 ## Works Progress